top of page

 A Good Beginning

 Then one cold spring day, I swiped right on someone who would change everything.
 She lived in Chicago.
 I was in Indy.
-We decided to meet on St. Patrick’s Day and flipped a coin to decide who would travel.
-Tails… Celine was on her way to Indy.

 Our first date was fine.
-Not fireworks, but I was on a high of my own.
+Not fireworks, but she was cute and interesting enough to want to see again.
 The year before, I had conquered my fear of flying.
 I was living life to the fullest.
-I asked her out again and said, “We could go to Olive Garden… or I could fly you to Florida for dinner on the beach.”
+I asked her out again and said, “We could go to Olive Garden… or we could fly to Florida for dinner on the beach.”
 She replied, “I like how you think.”
 Two weeks later, we met at the Sarasota airport.
+I didn’t have any expectations, but we had an amazing weekend.
+It was effortless.
+From then on, we spent every weekend together.
+I kept my own life during the week, and our weekends were ours.
+Easy.
+Fun.
+This was good!

 Things Changed